 - Over-the-counter or prescription anti-inflammatory and pain medications

 - Behavior modification, such as avoiding heavy lifting and being mindful of posture

 - Corticosteroid injections

-Many patients are able to gain control of their symptoms within a few weeks or months of starting such a regimen.
+Many patients are able to gain control of their symptoms within several weeks or months of starting such a treatment regimen.

-A. There is a small percentage of patients who find that conservative, non-surgical techniques aren’t enough to keep their pain and other symptoms at bay.
+A. There is a small percentage of patients who find that nonsurgical techniques aren’t enough to keep their pain and other symptoms at bay.
 If you are one of them, Laser Spine Institute’s minimally invasive spine surgeries might be a suitable option to help you find relief.
-Contact us today to learn about our procedures and to request a review of your MRI report or CT scan.
+Contact us to learn about our procedures and to request a no-cost review of your MRI report or CT scan.*